VanillaCoder/RogueScavenger/README.md

 # GameDev01

 <p>This is a passion project and a work in progress.</p>
 <p>I woke up one day and decided I wanted to make a game.
-I also wanted to code every line myself which means ignoring existing libraries like Phaser which would handle a lot of the tedious hard work for me.</p>
+I also wanted to code every line myself which means ignoring existing libraries like Phaser which would handle a lot of the tedious hard work for me.
+Some of the code is rough, some of it isn't as rough.
+This is the place I come when I want to code for me.</p>

 ### [game link](https://vanillacoder.github.io/GameDev01/)